|

 #2 The Motivation: Whose Will Are We Following?

-The Righteousness of the Pharisees
+The Motivation of the Righteousness of the Pharisees:

 The Pharisees were driven by a motivation to uphold tradition and protect their social status.
 While they were outwardly zealous in adhering to the law, they often missed the spirit behind it.
 Their actions, though impressive to onlookers, lacked the depth of true submission to God’s will.
 In Matthew 7:22-23, Jesus did not condemn their works outright but leveled two profound charges against them: first, “I never knew you,” and second, “Depart from me, ye that work iniquity.”